dotnet/docs-maui/docs/fundamentals/shell/pages.md

 In this example, `CatsPage`, `DogsPage`, and `MonkeysPage` are all created at app startup, rather than on demand in response to navigation.

 > [!NOTE]
-> The `Content` property is the content property of the `ShellContent` class, and therefore does not need to be explicitly set.
+> The `Content` property is the content property of the <xref:Microsoft.Maui.Controls.ShellContent> class, and therefore does not need to be explicitly set.

 ## Set page colors